-Each year we offer a limited edition lithographic signed and hand-numbered print (strictly limited to 200) for the far from princely sum of £10.
+Each year we offer a limited edition lithographic signed and hand-numbered print (strictly limited to 200) for the far from princely sum of £12.
 Buying the print entitles the purchaser to automatic entry into the draw for our ‘LOTTERY SHOW!’, now in its twelfth year.
-The draw (which usually takes place in October, on the Sunday of the weekend of Frieze Art Fair) this year took place on 20th December.
-The winner will be given a 4 week slot (to use however they like) as part of the gallery’s programme in 2021.
+The draw (which usually takes place in October, on the Sunday of the weekend of Frieze Art Fair) this year will take place on Sunday 19th December.
+The winner will be given a 4 week slot (to use however they like) as part of the gallery’s programme in 2022.